waymondo/hoardable/README.md

 If you are ever unsure if a Hoardable record is a source record or a version, you can be sure by calling `version?` on it.
 If you want to get the true original source record ID, you can call `hoardable_id`.

+_Note:_ `Hoardable.at` is still very experimental and is potentially not very performant for querying large data sets.

+### Cascading Untrashing

 Sometimes you’ll trash something that `has_many :children, dependent: :destroy` and if you untrash the parent record, you’ll want to also untrash the children.
 Whenever a hoardable version is created in a database